 In conducting the work to update ISCO, the ILO consulted as widely as possible with stakeholders and interested parties.
 The mandate from the ICLS to proceed with the updating of ISCO-88 was informed by a report commissioned by the ILO presenting arguments for and against different paths based on recent experiences with national occupational classifications in a number of countries (Budlender, 2003).
 Many of the issues raised in this report were further explored, along with others, by means of two questionnaires that were sent to all countries through their ministries of labour, national statistical institutes, employment services, vocational training institutes, and employers’ and workers’ organizations.
 Successive drafts of the updated classification structure were sent for comment.
 The ILO also consulted with a range of specialized agencies, workers’ and employers’ organizations, and stakeholders with an interest in those occupational areas where most updating was needed.

-An important component of the work was the establishment of a Technical Expert Group for updating ISCO (TEG/ISCO), to provide the ILO with advice on and assistance with the updating work.
+An important component of the work was the establishment of a Technical Expert Group for Updating ISCO (TEG/ISCO), to provide the ILO with advice on and assistance with the updating work.
 This group, comprising experts in occupation classification from all regions of the world and experts from a number of relevant international agencies, met six times during the development of ISCO-08.
 These meetings were supplemented by the use of ongoing electronic discussions.

 The major issues that were addressed in the updating work included but were not restricted to: